lordicondev/lordicon/packages/element/README.md

 - Easily load and render animated icons using the HTML tag __lord-icon__.
 - On-the-fly customization of stroke width, colors, and other supported properties.
-- Control the animation using the API.
+- Control the animation details by accessing the player implementation and its internal API.
 - Animation triggers that allow you to select built-in interactions such as: in, click, hover, morph, loop, loop-on-hover, boomerang, and sequence.

 ## Installation